Dakros66/DOC-U1-Link/README.md

 Developed by **Dakros66**

-Acknowledgements / Credits y pon algo como: "A huge thanks to Josua and the [bl2u1](https://github.com/josuanbn/bl2u1) project.
-The core 3MF conversion logic of this app was heavily inspired by their foundational work."
+Acknowledgements / Credits: "A huge thanks to [bl2u1](https://github.com/josuanbn/bl2u1) project.
+The core 3MF conversion logic of this app was inspired by their foundational work."